 Based on the reading I’ve done so far, I’ve got some more investigating to do.
 I still may invest in some real estate using an IRA — just not the way I’d hoped to.
 Instead, I might consider buying a property that just needs the type of cosmetic work I wouldn’t do myself anyway: things like replacing carpet & paint.
 Many people can’t look past easily fixable cosmetic issues, so with luck I could then sell it for a profit within my IRA.

 Another alternative might be to buy an inexpensive condo nearby and rent it out, or even to buy ground that’s likely to appreciate in value.
 I probably won’t go either of those routes though.
 At any rate, it’s food for thought.
-I’ve also got to consider the risk of being overweight in real estate, so we’ll see…Posted in Investing, Retirement on 03.18.13 with 2 comments.
+I’ve also got to consider the risk of being overweight in real estate, so we’ll see…Posted in Buying a House, Retirement on 03.18.13 with 2 comments.